olti18/Freelance/README.md

 # Freelance

+🎨 Freelance Web
-Freelance Web is a platform designed to connect freelancers and clients for seamless collaboration on projects.
-It provides an intuitive interface for job postings, proposal submissions, and profile management, making it easy to hire talent or find work.
+Freelance Web is a dynamic platform designed to connect freelancers and clients for seamless collaboration on projects.
+It offers an intuitive interface for job postings, proposal submissions, profile management, and ratings, making it easy to hire talent or find work.

-Features
+🚀 Features
-Authentication & Authorization
+🔒 Authentication & Authorization
-Secure JWT token-based authentication.
+JWT token-based authentication for secure access.
-Role-based access control (Client and Freelancer).
+Role-based access control for Clients and Freelancers.

-User Profiles
-Profile photos, descriptions, and work experience sections.
-Editable profiles for freelancers and clients.
-Job Management
+📋 Job Management
-Clients can post jobs with details like budget, deadline, and category.
+Clients can post jobs with details: budget, deadline, and category.
 Freelancers can search, filter, and submit proposals.
-Proposal Handling
+📧 Proposal Handling
-Track proposal status—pending, accepted, or rejected.
+Track proposal status—Pending, Accepted, or Rejected.
-Clients can review and accept proposals directly.
+Clients can review and accept proposals.
-Ratings & Reviews
+⭐ Ratings & Reviews
 Clients can rate and review freelancers after project completion.
-Admin Panel
+🛠️ Admin Panel
-Admins can manage users, jobs, and activity logs.
+Manage users, jobs, and activity logs.
-Notifications
+🔔 Notifications
-Real-time updates on job activity, proposal status, and ratings.
+Get real-time updates for job activity, proposals, and ratings.
-Technologies Used
+🛠️ Technologies Used
 Backend: .NET Core, ASP.NET MVC
 Frontend: HTML, CSS, JavaScript
 Database: SQL Server
 Authentication: IdentityUser with JWT Tokens
 Mapping: AutoMapper for DTO conversions

-Containerization: Docker support
-Installation
+📦 Installation
 Clone the Repository

 bash